Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 >[!Note]
 > Copilot learns from the codebase and adapts to the coding style.
 In this case, it replicates the custom syntax used for logging.

-- Now repeat the same steps for the other methods in the `PlaneController.cs` class.
+- Now repeat the same steps for the other methods in the `PlanesController.cs` class.

 ```csharp
 [HttpPost]